rkres001/outreach/README.md

 # Outreach

 This is an experiment.
-The goal is to deliver resources for education and outreach resources on the Chalcidoidea via a Jekyll website using simple Markdown documents as content.
+The goal is to deliver resources for education and outreach on the Chalcidoidea via a Jekyll website using simple Markdown documents as content.

 # Run locally